-49. St Helena Frequency Allocation Table
+61. St Helena Frequency Allocation Table

-- (1) The Regulator may publish a table ("The St Helena Frequency Allocation Table"). - (2) If published, the St Helena Frequency Allocation Table must set out- - (a) in relation to St Helena, the radio spectrum frequencies that- - (i) have been allocated for particular radiocommunications or electronic communications purposes; - (ii) are available for allocation, - (b) the purposes for which the different radio frequency spectrum bands have been allocated, and - (c) any radio frequency spectrum bands that are identified as premium radio frequency spectrum bands. - (3) The Regulator must- - (a) review the St Helena Frequency Allocation Table from time to time, and at least after every ITU World Radio Conference, - (b) make any revision to the Table that the Regulator considers appropriate as a result of the review, and - (c) publish the revised Table. - (4) In the absence of a St Helena Frequency Allocation Table, the ITU region 1 table will apply. - (5) For the purposes of this section "premium radio frequency spectrum bands" means those bands for which demand exceeds availability.
+- (1) The Regulator may publish a table ("The St Helena Frequency Allocation Table"). - (2) If published, the St Helena Frequency Allocation Table must set out- - (a) in relation to St Helena, the radio spectrum frequencies that- - (i) have been allocated for particular radiocommunications or electronic communications purposes; - (ii) are available for allocation, - (b) the purposes for which the different radio frequency spectrum bands have been allocated, and - (c) any radio frequency spectrum bands that are identified as premium radio frequency spectrum bands. - (3) The Regulator must- - (a) review the St Helena Frequency Allocation Table from time to time, and at least within 12 months after every ITU World Radio Conference, - (b) make any revision to the Table that the Regulator considers appropriate as a result of the review, and - (c) publish the revised Table. - (4) In the absence of a St Helena Frequency Allocation Table, the ITU region 1 table will apply. - (5) For the purposes of this section "premium radio frequency spectrum bands" means those bands for which demand exceeds availability.

-50. Allocation and assignment of radio spectrum frequency
+62. Allocation and assignment of radio spectrum frequency

-- (1) Subject to subsection (2), the Regulator may allocate bands of radio frequency spectrum for such purposes as the Regulator considers appropriate. - (2) The Regulator must ensure that radio frequency spectrum for radiocommunications and electronic communications are allocated under procedures which-

-(a) are objective, non-discriminatory, transparent and proportionate,
+- (1) Subject to subsection (2), the Regulator may allocate bands of radio frequency spectrum for such purposes as the Regulator considers appropriate. - (2) The Regulator must ensure that radio frequency spectrum for radiocommunications and electronic communications are allocated under procedures which- - (a) are objective, non-discriminatory, transparent and proportionate, - (b) respect relevant international agreements, including ITU Radio Regulations, applicable to St Helena, - (c) maximise efficient use, and - (d) take national policy into account.